waleedka/modern-deep-learning-docker/README.md

 - GPU/CUDA (due to Docker hub time limits, auto builds fail to build this.
 Suggestions welcome)

-If you need to run older models that require Python 2.7 or OpenCV 2.4 then I'd recommend [Sai's docker image](https://github.com/saiprashanths/dl-docker) .
-I use it in addition to this image in my daily work.
+If you need to run older models that require Python 2.7 or OpenCV 2.4 then I'd recommend [Sai's docker image](https://github.com/saiprashanths/dl-docker).

 ## Runing the Docker Image